arush-3009/real-time-hand-gesture-game-controller/README.md

-# Hand Gesture Game Control with CNN
+# Hand Gesture Game Control using a custom CNN built from scratch with a custom dataset

 Real-time hand gesture recognition system for controlling racing games using deep learning and computer vision.